Parents/Guardians Choosing A School

 Special classes in mainstream schools offer a supportive learning environment for

-For further information on schools with special classes for your child you can contact your SENO.
+For more information on schools with special classes for your child, contact your special educational needs organiser (SENO)

 Choosing a school